General information

 Connect

-The connect event notifies if a new device has been connected to the Energy Hub Alliance.
+Notifies if a new device has been connected to the Energy Hub Alliance.

 Update

-The connect event send the newest data of a device, when at least one data model property has changed.
+Sends the newest data of a device, when at least one data model property has changed.
 Use this event to recieve the latest device data.

 Delete